martinetto22/Cloud-Computing-IU/README.md

 </p>

 :stop_sign: This is the error you should see if you have no server or application running.

+:dart: It has already been mentioned but for the proper functioning of any cloud infrastructure, we must give the minimum necessary permissions to each user.
+In this case we could narrow down some permissions since I have limited myself to put FullAccess to all the services that I needed.
+It is a question of the use that each one wants to give in the implementation of the infrastructure.

 ## Built with 🛠️